gokdenizozkan/ddd/README.md

 ~~1.
 Write "User" to be extended by all individual types.~~
 ~~2.
 Write "Buyer" to represent a customer.~~
 3. Write "Seller" to represent a any kind of seller.
-4. Write "SellerRoles" to represent the roles a seller can have.
+4. Write "SellerAuthority" to represent the roles a seller can have.

 #### f3: Represent a store

 1. A store must have a "LegalEntity", thus write "LegalEntity" to represent a legal entity.
 2. Write "Store" to be extended by all store types.
 3. Write "Restaurant" to represent a restaurant.
-4. Write "ManagerCollection" to represent the managers of a store.
-Store is the only owner, thus it is a unidirectional relationship.
+4. A store must have Sellers to manage it. (bidirectional one to many)

 #### f4: Represent an address